Buraska/pretty_speed_controll/readme.md

 <img width="128" height="128" alt="icon128" src="https://github.com/user-attachments/assets/64587d0b-17ce-4bdc-aae9-ee9d70e91449" />

-# Speed Master with switch feature

-**Description:**
-Speed control with toggle feature
+# Speed control with toggle feature

 It allows you to toggle between speedrates by simply pressing on the video.
 This extension was inspired by the YouTube feature where pressing → temporarily plays the video at 2× speed.
 However, this extension lets you set any playback speed and lock the speed rate.